Can Drinking Pickle Juice Help to Relieve Cramps?

 Drinking an ounce or two of pickle juice can stop cramping within seconds - faster than water alone.
 It also works faster than the time it would take for the sodium to replenish electrolytes lost via the traditional route of the stomach.

 Pickle juice has 20 times more sodium and eight times more potassium than your average sports drink.
 This means that electrolytes in the juice are quite abundant.

-It's important to note that pickle juice is not the only key to treating cramping.
-Stretching and hydrating is very important too.
-You should aim to drink at least half of your body’s weight in fluid ounces.
-Athletes who sweat heavily should also aim to incorporate sports beverages containing sodium and electrolytes.
+It's important to note that pickle juice is not the only key to treating cramping; stretching and hydrating are essential, too.
+You should aim to drink at least half of your body weight in fluid ounces daily, plus an additional 16 to 24 ounces for every pound of sweat lost during exercise.
+Athletes who sweat heavily should typically aim to incorporate electrolyte-rich fluids, including those containing sodium.

 The bottom line

-Although pickle juice as a solution to muscle cramps is still just a theory, the next time you experience muscle cramping you may want to give it a try.
+Although pickle juice as a solution to preventing and treating muscle cramps, it isn't a cure-all for everyone.
+The next time you experience muscle cramping, you may want to give it a try.